 The art of a simple mini-movie music video has been lost in recent years.
 In a world of the dance-heavy videos Beyoncé and Bruno Mars are releasing, along with the extensive and slightly confusing videos of Taylor Swift, simple music videos are rarely done and under appreciated.
 British singer/songwriter Megan O’Neill’s new music video for “Ghost of You” is a storytelling video at its best.

 Emily Hackett beats Kelsea Ballerini at her own game of creating fun, confident pop country songs.
 Hackett's "Nostalgia" rivals some pop hits in catchiness, while holding onto the lyrical tradition of country music.
 The video is a fun, somewhat symbolic end to summer.

 The opening shot of Camille Rae's music video for her song "I Need Me" is an almost uncomfortably close shot of her face.
 The camera slowly zooms out as her eyelids open, her eyes showing a glimpse of the immense grief of lost love explored in the video.
-"My videographer, Jacob Long, was the brilliant mind behind this shot," Rae said.
+"My videographer, Jacob Long, was the brilliant mind behind this shot," Rae said to Queens of Country in an interview.
 "It was so vulnerable!
 I did feel completely exposed and raw.
 It also wasn't the most flattering shot, but that didn't matter to me."

 Taylor Acorn keeps serving up the hits.